car-hacking-village/DC33_CHV_Badge_Firmware/README.md

 Fred's LEDs are connected to the S32K148, and Dino's LEDs are connected to the RP2040.
 All LEDs are held up with resistors and pulled down by the microcontroller (inverted logic: 1=off, 0=on).
-Connect the anode to 3V3 and the cathode to the pin (but be sure to include a resistor on either side).
+Connect the anode to 3V3 and the cathode to the pin (but be sure to include a current limiting resistor on either side, if needed).

 - Fred
   - Left red: Q176 pin J5-4 (PTB8)